kartikscript/instakart/README.md

+About App --
+1.Vite app
+2.Shadcn integrated with many components located in respective files like input, button,etc and also light-dark toggle mode is integrated.
+3.file based routing is integrated using tanstack router

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.